 Coaxial rotary joints are designed with output terminals and coaxial inputs.
 In coaxial rotary joints, the two connectors are divided into a rotating and a stationary part.
-However, there is a restriction of the frequency range and handling capacity of the coaxial rotary joints due to a set limit required for frequency and power.
+However, there is a restriction on the frequency range and handling capacity of the coaxial rotary joints due to a set limit required for frequency and power.

 A waveguide is a type of RF rotary joint that is designed with a waveguide type of interface at both the output and input terminals.
 Just like the coaxial RF Rotary joints, one of the terminals is fixed while the other is stationary.
 The size of the waveguide, however, limits the frequency of operation under the waveguide rotary joints.

-· Coaxial to waveguide RF rotary joint
+Coaxial to Waveguide RF rotary Joint

-This is another type of radiofrequency rotary joints that incorporates the principles of both coaxial and waveguide rotary joints.
+This is another type of radiofrequency rotary joint that incorporates the principles of both coaxial and waveguide rotary joints.
 They are built with a coaxial interface on one terminal, while the other is designed with a waveguide interface at the second terminal.
 Since this type of RF rotary joint is built with an integration of the principles of both coaxial and waveguide rotary joints, they are therefore limited by the size of the waveguide as well as power/frequency.

-· Coaxial to waveguide RF joints
+Coaxial to Waveguide RF Joints

 They are regarded as true devices that work with the principle of electromechanical operation.
-They are designed to give equal considerations to both the electrical and mechanical parts of a system.
-One significant feature of RF rotary devices is that other equipment such as slip rings (power rotating and low-frequency joints), gears, optical encoders (devices used in measuring angular positions), motors, etc. can be fully integrated into the assembly of rotary joints.
+They are designed to give equal consideration to both the electrical and mechanical parts of a system.
+One significant feature of RF rotary devices is that other equipment such as slip ring (power rotating and low-frequency joints), gears, optical encoders (devices used in measuring angular positions), motors, etc. can be fully integrated into the assembly of rotary joints.

-Features and specifications of RF Rotary Joints
+Advantages and Disadvantages of Rf Rotary Joints